 The St John’s Waterdog is best known as the main ancestor of several modern Retriever breeds.
 The St John’s Waterdog was an intelligent, affectionate, athletic dog that worked eagerly alongside fishermen in the Newfoundland area.

 The St John’s Waterdog was a fantastic swimmer and keen retriever.
 They worked tirelessly fetching fish, lines, bait and ropes for their human companions.
 Sadly, this breed is now extinct and remembered only in faded black and white photographs, but the legend which began hundreds of years ago in, still lives on.

-- When did the St John’s water dog go extinct?
+- When and why did the St John’s waterdog go extinct?

 These dogs were medium to large in size.
 Like most breeds, females were smaller than males.
 They usually had tuxedo markings.
 This means, the majority of their coat was black, but they had white patches on their chest, toes, and sometimes on their muzzle.
-Some had longer fur than others, but over time a short, smooth coat was the norm.
+A fair percentage of the St John’s Waterdog breed had longer fur than others, but over time a short, smooth coat was the norm.

 Temperament is perhaps even harder for us to learn than appearance.
 Instead of seeing examples of this breed’s temperament, we have to rely on sources from people who observed the dogs in person.

 One thing’s for sure, though.
 We know that the breed was active, intelligent, and capable, since they performed their water retrieving roles so well.
 Well enough, in fact, that they caught the eye of British aristocrats, who took dogs home to breed from!